Baby Brain Boosters

 You might wonder about:

 - Too many tears.
-All babies cry, but if your baby’s eyes seem weepy, it could indicate blocked tear ducts.
+All babies cry, but if your baby’s eyes seem weepy or crusty, it could indicate blocked tear ducts or an eye infection.

 - Using a night light.
 Is this a good idea for your baby?
 Definitely!
 Having a night light or other dim lamp in his room can help with your baby’s visual development.